zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-pullRequest.md

 1. Stage the changes in the local git repository so that the pull request will pick them up from the remote repository, as described in [https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).
 Remember to include the bug ID or work item ID in the custom commit message.
 The commands for the staging process are as follows.

      ```js
-    REM   Checkout file, then add them to the next commit for staging
+    REM   Create a branch from which to issue a pull request in the Ibiza Git repository.
     git checkout -b myalias/extensionupdate

     REM   Commit the staged content.
+Possible values for this file are
+    REM     Extensions.dogfood.json, Extensions.prod.json, Extensions.bf.json,
+    REM     and Extensions.ff.json, Extensions.mc.json
     git add <Modified_Extension.*.json_Files>

     REM   Include the Bug ID or Work Item ID in the custom commit message immediately after the pound sign.
     REM     Save the commit hash that is returned from this command for later reference.